dnsimple/dnsimple-support/content/articles/redirector.markdown

 URL to URL redirects can't be done with our URL record.
 Only domains or subdomains can be redirected to complete URLs.

-The following redirect will not work, because you cannot add a url to the name part of the URL record.
+The following redirect will not work, because you can't add a url to the name part of the URL record.

     foo.com/blog/ to bar.com/blog

-This would work because you can add an URL record for blog.foo.com:
+This would work, because you can add an URL record for blog.foo.com:

     blog.foo.com to bar.com/blog

-Note that any path or query information passed by the user will be passed to the resulting URL.
-So if you set up a redirect from blog.foo.com to myfooblog.com then when the user goes to blog.foo.com/awesome_article they will be redirected to myfooblog.com/awesome_article.
+Note that any path or query information passed by the user is passed to the resulting URL.
+If you set up a redirect from blog.foo.com to myfooblog.com, when the user goes to blog.foo.com/awesome_article they'll be redirected to myfooblog.com/awesome_article.

 ## Wildcard URL redirects

 You can configure a wildcard redirect using the same conventions of a DNS wildcard record.
-However, the target cannot contain any wildcard reference.
+However, the target can't contain any wildcard reference.

     # Valid redirects
     *.foo.com to bar.com